 A relish should not be confused with a chutney. chutney.
 A Relish is somewhat similar but though both use sugar and vinegar as preservatives, the relish has less of both.
 Less sugar means the relish will not keep as well as a chutney, only a few weeks in the refrigerator, not much longer.

-- 25 g very finely chopped red onion
+- 25 grams red onion (very finely chopped)

 - In a medium-sized saucepan heat the oil, add the onion and cook gently for 3 minutes.
 Add the finely chopped garlic and cook for a minute more.
 Raise the heat slightly and add the vinegar, cook for one minute to produce a thick glaze.